Mar 23, 2020

 Contractual Relations and Covid-19

-By: Nathan Holloway, David Taub, Jonathan Zepp and Charlie Kim
+By: David Taub, Jonathan Zepp, Charlie Kim and Philip Holdsworth

 The spread of the novel coronavirus, Covid-19, has triggered the exercise of numerous emergency powers by the Federal, Provincial, and Municipal governments.
 Changes to legislation and regulations to address rapidly evolving health and economic threats have been announced and directions issued, with more continuing to follow.